swdevlin/minesweeper/README.md

 I am not sure if my returns codes should be an enum or not.
 Still pondering that.

 True and False needing to be upper case is annoying

+I think the engine is done; 5 hours time to code.
+Code coverage is at 99%.

+Now for the UI.